-In October, 2007, we incorporated as DC Theatre Scene, the new Web site and name recognizing that we had expanded our coverage beyond reviews into features, news, and opinion columns.
+In 2005, Ronnie Ruff, along with three writers, created DC Theatre Reviews.
+The site was especially focused on the emerging theatre companies, whose productions, until then, had received little media attention.
+In October, 2007, we incorporated as DC Theatre Scene, our new name recognizing that we had expanded beyond reviews into features, news, and opinion columns.

-Today, DC Theatre Scene goes where you, our audience goes – whether it is to a theatre in the DC area, Baltimore or New York, to the movies or to TV screen.
-We help theatregoers make tickets buying decisions through our partnership with TheatreinDC.
-At the end of each season, we nominate and let you decide which productions and performances emerged as the best of the season, through our DCTS Audience Choice Awards.
-And we have created the Gary Lee Maker Audience Award to honor the absolutely essential ingredient of any performance – the audience.
+Today, DC Theatre Scene goes where you, our audience, goes – whether it is to a theatre in the DC area, Baltimore or New York, to the movies or in front of a digital screen.
+We help make ticket buying simple through our partnership with TheatreinDC.
+At the end of each season, we nominate those productions and performances which we deemed the best of the season, and turn the voting over to our readers with the DCTS Audience Choice Awards.
+And we have created the Gary Lee Maker Audience Award, the only one of its kind in the country, to honor the absolutely essential ingredient of any performance – the audience.

 (Click on their names to view their DCTS archive)